talon-one/TalonOne.cs/docs/IntegrationApi.md

 <a name="updateaudiencecustomersattributes"></a>
 # **UpdateAudienceCustomersAttributes**
-> void UpdateAudienceCustomersAttributes (int audienceId, Object body)
+> void UpdateAudienceCustomersAttributes (long audienceId, Object body)

 Update profile attributes for all customers in audience